newpoint2/newpoint2/README.md

 - 👋 Hi, I’m @newpoint2
 - 👀 I’m interested in devops
 - 🌱 I’m currently learning Github
-- 💞️ I’m looking to collaborate on never project
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me 07413301955